Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

-The perverse sheaves were introduced by P. Deligne to give a sheaf-theoretic approach to the intersection cohomology, see the change form \cite{GM1} to \cite{GM2}.
+The perverse sheaves were introduced by P. Deligne to give a sheaf-theoretic approach to the intersection cohomology; see the change form \cite{GM1} to \cite{GM2}.
 For a closure of strata $S\in \mathcal{S}$ we can assign a perverse sheaf $\IC \left( \overline{S} \right)$ supported on $\overline{S}$ called the intersection cohomology sheaf.
-One can think of this sheaf as a correction of the constant sheaf on $\overline{S}$ on the lower stratum to preserve the features like Poincar\'e duality in the singular case.
-If $\overline{S}$ is smooth, then $\IC \left( \overline{S} \right)$ is just the constant sheaf, possibly up to cohomological shift.
+One can think of this sheaf as a correction of the constant sheaf on $\overline{S}$ in the lower strata to preserve features such as Poincar\'e duality in the singular case.
+If $\overline{S}$ is smooth, then $\IC \left( \overline{S} \right)$ is just the constant sheaf, possibly up to a cohomological shift.

-For the affine Grassmannian the distinguished perverse sheaves are $\IC\left( \overline{\Gr^{\colambda}} \right)$ which we denote later as $\IC_{\colambda}$.
+For the affine Grassmannian, the distinguished perverse sheaves are $\IC\left( \overline{\Gr^{\colambda}} \right)$ which we denote later as $\IC_{\colambda}$.
 These are simple objects in $\Perv\left(\Gr, \mathbb{C} \right)$.

 There is a standard sheaf cohomology functor

 to the abelian category $\Vect_{\mathbb{C}}$ of finite dimensional complex vector spaces.

 The sheaf cohomology of the intersection cohomology sheaf